 Emirates NBD introduced ‘Robot Pepper’ in some of its branches.
 This new artificial intelligence robot makes his appearance at the bank’s marketing and promotional events in the UAE, interacting with customers to understand visitation needs and present products and services alternatives in an engaging way.

-The Federal Authority for Identity and Citizenship (FAIC) introduced the Robot Hamad, which is available at the authority’s customer service centers across the UAE.
+The Federal Authority for Identity and Citizenship (ICA) introduced the Robot Hamad, which is available at the authority’s customer service centres across the UAE.